 If you don't see any wrinkles, the bit is likely too low and could bang against your horse's teeth.
 If you see several tight wrinkles, the bit is too high, creating constant pressure and making it difficult for your horse to relax its jaw.
 Adjust the cheekpieces one hole at a time until you find that sweet spot.

-Avoid Common Fitting Mistakes
+Common Horse Bit Fitting Mistakes to Avoid

 Beyond the bit itself, the entire bridle contributes to a proper fit.
 It's easy to overlook other parts of your horse tack that can cause issues.
 A common mistake is making the noseband or curb strap too tight, which restricts your horse's ability to relax its jaw and swallow.
 You should be able to fit one or two fingers comfortably underneath them.